 Still careening through the sky, if slowed somewhat by the cloud of spray, she began rubbing the wool lump between her numb hands.
 The wool had absorbed too much water and was reticent to warm with the friction of her touch.
-From between her feet, she could see a dark shadow forming at the center of the wave.
+From between her feet, she could see a dark shadow forming at the centre of the wave.
 Growing.
 And soon, outstretched fingers broke the surface tension.
-The porter was dwarfed by many orders of magnitude and still, the sight of him filled her with awe.
+The porter was dwarfed by many orders of magnitude and still, the sight filled her with awe.
 Searing pain in her fingers jolted her attention back to the object nestled in her hands.
 The relic had scorched most of the wool and was now exposed to her bare skin on many of its facets.
 The waves of heat emanating from the stone blew her dry in an instant.

 That’s better, she exclaimed, much better.
 Then she aimed her wrath towards the monster below.
 The monster was in the act of raising a leaden writhing tentacle to swathe her out of the air, when a detonation shot her sideways towards the shore.

 Head throbbing, she rose to find herself in a forest.
 The humidity was stifling.
 Scattered patches of light from slits in the dense foliage revealed that it was day anew, however long that may last.
 A thin plume of smoke arose from a hole next to her head where the relic buried its way as it gradually extinguished itself.
 Careful to pull her sleeve over her skin, she plunged her hand after it, deep into the moss-carpeted forest floor.
-The limp tip of a tar-black tentacle materialized behind her and landed with a ground-shaking thud.
+The limp tip of a tar-black tentacle materialised behind her and landed with a ground-shaking thud.
 A few creatures took flight.
 Before the sound had even registered in her ear, she had pushed herself into the air, landing in a crouch a few paces away, ready to pounce.

 Oh it’s you.
 She stood brushing her clothes and tried in vain to rearrange her hair away from her face.
 Lazily, she walked back over to the hole in the ground.
 You didn’t fare so well I see, she said slyly.
 Whatever thin rags the porter was wearing were swollen and water-logged.
-He stared inexpressibly at her, and she shied away from his gaze.
+It stared inexpressibly at her, and she shied away from its gaze.
 She plunged her hand deep into the narrow, singed opening again, and wrestled with tangled roots and sharp rocks until she finally laid hands on the relic.

 You’re mine, she whispered viciously, gazing intently at the recovered stone.
 No trace of that fiery ember still remained.
 For the briefest instant, a shadow travelled the breadth of her slender face.
 From the base of a distant tree, the porter took note.
-Nothing escaped his keen depthless eyes.
-Then it was gone.
+Nothing escaped its keen depthless eyes.
+Then the shadow was gone.
 She wrapped the relic in a thick envelope of waxed cloth and returned it to one of the many folds and openings in her mix-matched garb.
 One could never fathom what all it concealed.
 Not even she.
 She regretted the thought as soon as it formed inside her mind.
 Such thoughts were slippery.
 In moments of utmost weakness, they could slither through the cracks and make one wonder whether one had lost control.
 Relics knew a weakness when they felt it.
 How many did she have?
 She shivered.
 Then caught the giant’s eye from the corner of her vision and composed herself, dismissing the folly that came over her to the violent impact of her improvised landing in these woods.

 The use of that particular relic always left her feeling ravenous.
 She sidled over to the pilfered slice of tentacle.
 She poked at the charred skin, apparently doubting its edibility, until her growling stomach completed the assessment for her.
-She drew a knife from thin air and eyed her prospective meal with the dispassionate resignation.
+She drew a knife from thin air and eyed her prospective meal with dispassionate resignation.
 As was to be expected, the meat was unyielding.
 As rubbery as a Glout, she thought dismissively, and would probably taste about the same.
 Despite her show of indignation, she nevertheless carved an ambitious chunk for herself, and fell backwards as it grudgingly broke free from the rest of the limb.
 Unceremoniously, she began eating exactly where she landed, cross-legged and chewing ravenously well into another light cycle.
 Until she fell asleep from the exertion.

 When, at last, she awoke, she was imbued with a curious sensation.
-Eyes still cast upon her inner-world, willfully maintaining the heavy breathing pattern of sleep, careful to dull the ardent blaze of consciousness, she waded there in the creamy out-of-focus dream state.
+Eyes still cast upon her inner-world, wilfully maintaining the heavy breathing pattern of sleep, careful to dull the ardent blaze of consciousness, she waded there in the creamy out-of-focus dream state.
 Softly suggesting a feeling, a vague sensation, that her unconscious body often registered while she slept.
 She narrowed her way there, edging in ever-constricting circles.
 There.
 Deeply enmeshed within the mossy forest floor, she wrapped her arms around herself in a delicate embrace.
 Her eyes opened.
 There was something missing amidst her embrace.
 Something that seemed to visit her in sleep and evade her in waking.
 She released her self-embrace with affected dismay.
-Over time, she had come to visualize many things to fill that emptiness, but she stubbornly refused to, yet again, relinquish the space to the image most often projected by her mind.
+Over time, she had come to visualise many things to fill that emptiness, but she stubbornly refused to, yet again, relinquish the space to the image most often projected by her mind.
 That of her own self, as a helpless child.
 The comfort brought about by this image of motherly affection towards her child-self, instilled a profound reflexive revulsion within her.
 She clambered to her feet clumsily.
 Only her head protruded from her moss grave.
 A foggy penumbra veiled the forest so that there was no telling which stage of the light cycle it currently was.
 She climbed the root walls of her place of rest yawning emphatically.
 The giant was nowhere in sight.
-She walked over to the tentacle and noticed that the forest had already begun its cannibalizing claim upon it.
+She walked over to the tentacle and noticed that the forest had already begun its cannibalising claim upon it.
 The sides of her mouth lowered in disgust.

 No thanks, she uttered to no one, as she tried in vain to think of something other than her own ongoing digestion of the creature’s charred limb.
-With some effort, she pried her eyes from the mesmerizing play of wriggling maggotry upon flesh, and wandered off towards the area of flattened carpet where the giant had sat.
+With some effort, she pried her eyes from the mesmerising play of wriggling maggotry upon flesh, and wandered off towards the area of flattened carpet where the giant had sat.
 The moss did not exude warmth, but the giant never seemed to produce much to begin with.
 She settled cross-legged and focused.
 Moments passed before she acquired the frame of mind she needed.
-A mostly imperceptible sequence of postulation ensued, minute gestures and aura alterations.
+A mostly imperceptible sequence of postulations ensued, minute gestures and aura alterations.
 Then, stillness returned.
 She was through with her mimicry of the giant.
 The shadowplay could now begin.
-The ground shook as she rose to her feet and a rustle high above let loose a shower of needles.
+The ground shook as she rose to her feet and a rustle high above let loose a shower of leaves.
 With the giant’s idiosyncratic slow grace, she set forth into the forest, letting her senses guide her to him in an odd uncanny dance of exact replication.
 The motions she embodied increased in stealth as she progressed blindly through the darkness.
 Almost as suddenly as she had begun, she had wished herself back into her own body, to sense her surroundings with her own mesh of instincts and intuitions.
-It was a surprise the giant could navigate as he did with such a blind and blundering body.
-All inner-sensation seemed to pool at his thorax, and what little outer senses he possessed were crude, unsophisticated and numb to anything that was not sound, sight and touch.
-How could one operate with such limited feedback?, she wandered appalled.
+It was a surprise the giant could navigate as it did with such a blind and blundering body.
+All inner-sensation seemed to pool at its thorax, and what little outer senses it possessed were crude, unsophisticated and numb to anything that was not sound, sight and touch.
+How could one operate with such limited feedback?, she wandered, appalled.